openfga/rfcs/20231214-listUsers-api.md

 [unresolved-questions]: #unresolved-questions

 - What parts of the design do you expect to be resolved before this gets merged?

+  - Should a tuple such as `document:1#viewer@user:*` cause a result to be included in the response if the filter is `user_filter: [{type: "user"}]` or should we require explicit passing of `user_filter: [{type: "user", wildcard: {}}]`?
+Or should this be behavior that is configurable *per request* (e.g. a query parameter/input of the request itself)?

 - What parts of the design do you expect to be resolved through implementation of the feature?

+  - The implementation should take into account dispatch composition.
+Any further expansion of a given ListUsers subproblem should be composed through a uniform loopback function call mechanism.
+This will allow for subproblem resolution to be dispatched over a network interface at a later time if we so choose.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+  - Providing a way to expand wildcards to the set of objects that the system knows about should initially be out of scope but can be revisited without significant impact at a later time (see [Typed Public Wildcard](#typed-public-wildcard) section for more info).